 What does Maroochy Sailing Club provide?

 Maroochy Sailing Club provides this sailing opportunity in the safest and most fun way.

 All sailing is dependent on weather and water conditions and the Club will NOT sail if it is unsuitable.

 You must note and agree to participate at your own risk and understand that the club volunteers who assist you to get out on the water, are all volunteers and equal members like yourself.

 The club offers the use of its fleet of Pacers, a great dinghy for learning in and which can take 2 or 3 adults comfortably.
 It is an easy boat for up to 4 children to sail as well.

-The Club does not teach you to sail but recommends you fast-track your introduction to sailing by taking a lesson or course at either the Maroochy River based Academy of Sailing firstname.lastname@example.org or another private provider.
+The Club does not usually teach you to sail but you can fast-track your introduction to sailing by taking lessons or course at either the Maroochy River based Academy of Sailing firstname.lastname@example.org or another private provider.

 What do you provide or have to do?

 You must be a Maroochy Sailing Club member (see below).

 You will need to let us know your level of sailing experience/competency.
 We want skippers to know how to steer the boat safely.
 If you are not yet ready for that responsibility, then you will start your participation as a crew member.